Helena learned to dance at the

 During her teens, Helena also took Saturday classes to broaden her dance skills – firstly in ballet and jazz at the Italia Conti Academy of Theatre Arts, then studying A Level Dance at the Royal Academy of Dance.

 After completing her A Levels Helena was successful in gaining a place at Laban (now Trinity Laban).
 She trained in ballet and contemporary dance and had the privilege of learning from a number of inspirational teachers and industry artists.

 Helena’s first teaching experience was at Camp Matoaka in Maine, USA, where she taught ballet and contemporary to children ranging in age from 8 to 15.
 Over the nine-week summer season she taught six days a week and organised two shows for the campers.
 It was non-stop but a huge amount of fun – and that was where her love of teaching began!

 Since then Helena has gained teaching qualifications with the Imperial Society for Teachers of Dancing (ISTD) and the Royal Academy of Dance (RAD).
 She is fully insured, DBS checked and certified in paediatric first aid.

-Helena has over a decade of teaching experience and also teaches at dance schools across the Midlands.
+Helena has over a decade of teaching experience and has also taught at dance schools across the Midlands.

-JUMP Dance Academy's classes take place on Wednesdays at Abbots Morton Village Hall and on Fridays at St Peter's Church Hall in Inkberrow.
+JUMP Dance Academy's classes take place at Abbots Morton Village Hall and St Peter's Church Hall in Inkberrow.